Will my medications affect my sex life?

 Some medications, such as antibiotics, might increase the risk of genital thrush.
 It’s important to make sure thrush infections are properly treated, and avoid having sex until the infection has cleared up.

 It’s perfectly safe to have sex while using oxygen.
-Some people find that oxygen increases stamina.
-If you have been prescribed oxygen therapy, you can use it during sexual activity.
+Some people find oxygen increases stamina.
+If you have been prescribed oxygen, you can use it during sexual activity.
 If you use a different setting of oxygen for activity, make sure to use the oxygen at this level.